keboola/developers-docs/integrate/storage/win-cli-client.md

 cinst SapiClient
 {% endhighlight %}

-This command will install all SAPI client application binaries into **C:\ProgramData\chocolatey\bin\**.
+This command will install all SAPI client application binaries into `C:\ProgramData\chocolatey\bin\`.

 ## Uninstalling the Client
-You can uninstall the SAPI client from Chocolatey typing the following command:
+You can uninstall the SAPI client from Chocolatey by typing the following command:

 {% highlight Batchfile %}
 cuninst SapiClient